yangqy03/week_2_mini_assignment_first_data_analysis/README.md

 ## When customers buy

-Traffic by hour peaks in the late morning (around 9–11) and has another lift mid/late afternoon; evenings taper.
+Traffic by hour peaks in the late morning (around 9–11) and has another lift mid/late afternoon; transaction number tends to decrease in evenings .

 ## Revenue over time